 For the breasts, you may need to restore breast symmetry, restore volume, correct sagging breasts, and/or resize large or stretched nipples.
 You may need only a breast augmentation if you have just lost volume and upper pole fullness after childbirth or breastfeeding.
 If you have droopiness to your breasts after pregnancy, you may need a breast lift (mastopexy).
 No implants are used when doing a mastopexy alone.
 If you have droopiness and lost volume you may need an augmentation/mastopexy where you get a lift and an implant.
 You may need a breast reduction if having children has left you with larger breasts than desired.
 The type of incisions will vary depending on the type of procedure needed.

 What procedures you need for your mommy makeover will determine if it can be done as one surgery, or needs to be staged as a second surgery.
 Although we all want to have everything done at once with one recovery, depending on what your needs are, Dr. Lovelace may determine that it is safer or in your best interest to split those surgeries up.
 Again, Dr. Lovelace will perform a personal consultation with you to determine which procedure or combination of procedures is right for you.

 Moderate to severe

 How much will it cost?

 A price quote detailing the fees for the facility, anesthesia, any postoperative garments, and surgeon will be given at the consultation.
-Prices will vary depending on the time that is needed to do the procedure, and the complexity of the procedure.
+The total cost will vary depending on the time that is needed to do the procedure and the complexity of the procedure.
 Dr. Lovelace will perform a personal consultation to determine what the right procedure is for you.

 How much hospital/surgery center time will I have?